Molformer: Motif-based Transformer on 3D Heterogeneous Molecular Graphs: Molformer

-\citet{guo2020multi} propose to use integer-based distance to limit attention to local word neighbors, which cannot be used in molecules.
+Moreover, exploiting local context has proven to be important in sparse 3D space.
+However, it has been pointed out that self-attention is good at capturing global data patterns but ignores local context~\citep{wu2020lite}.
+Based on this fact, we impose a distance-based constraint on self-attention in order to extract multi-scaled patterns from both local and global contexts. \citet{guo2020multi} propose to use integer-based distances to limit attention to local word neighbors, which cannot be used in molecules.
 This is because different types of molecules have different densities and molecules of the same type have different spatial regularity, which results in the non-uniformity of interatomic distances.
-Normally, small molecules have a mean interatomic distance of 1-2 \textup{\AA} (Angstrom, $10^{-10}m$), which is denser than large molecules like crystals and proteins with approximately 5 \textup{\AA} on average.
-To address that, we design a new multi-scale methodology to robustly capture details.
-Specifically, we mask atoms beyond a certain distance $\tau_s$ (a real number as opposed to an integer in~\cite{guo2020multi}) at each scale $s$.
-We denote $d_{ij}=||\boldsymbol{p}_i-\boldsymbol{p}_j||_2$ as the Euclidean distance between the $i$-{th} and $j$-{th} atom.
+Normally, small molecules have a mean interatomic distance of 1-2 \textup{\AA} (Angstrom, $10^{-10}m$), which is denser than large molecules like proteins with approximately 5 \textup{\AA} on average.
+To tackle that, we design a multi-scale methodology to robustly capture details.
+Specifically, we mask nodes beyond a certain distance $\tau_s$ at each scale $s$.
 The attention calculation is modified as: